jiazhi412/strong_attribute_bias/README.md

 ## Custom
-Besides these above-mentioned datasets, you can train and apply the adversarial filter on other datasets of interest.
+Besides the above-mentioned datasets, you can train and apply the adversarial filter on other datasets of interest.

 ### Dataset